joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 title: How I created HPC Cluster with LXC on my laptop
 ---

+This provides mechanisms to control the complexity of the cluster installation and expansion process.(Simliar to rocks cluster)

 ##How we are creating typical HPC Cluster ?